Laércio Soldá

-Laércio Soldá (born 22 March 1993), sometimes known simply as Laércio (/pt-BR/), is a Brazilian footballer who plays as a central defender.
+Laércio Soldá (born 22 March 1993), known simply as Laércio (/pt-BR/), is a Brazilian retired footballer who played as a centre-back.

 Club career

 Lajeadense

-Born in Marau, Rio Grande do Sul, Laércio Soldá represented Gaúcho, Passo Fundo, Ypiranga-RS and Lajeadense as a youth.
+Born in Marau, Rio Grande do Sul, Laércio represented Gaúcho, Passo Fundo, Ypiranga-RS and Lajeadense as a youth.
 In January 2012, he moved abroad and joined Swedish side Helsingborgs IF on loan.

-Laércio Soldá was promoted to Lajeadense's first team for the 2013 season, and made his senior debut on 17 February of that year by starting and scoring the opener in a 3–0 Campeonato Gaúcho home win against Santa Cruz-RS.
+Laércio was promoted to Lajeadense's first team for the 2013 season, and made his senior debut on 17 February of that year by starting and scoring the opener in a 3–0 Campeonato Gaúcho home win against Santa Cruz-RS.
 He began to appear regularly during the Série D, but spent the first half of the 2014 campaign sidelined due to an injury.

-A starter in 2015, Laércio Soldá spent the entire 2016 season out nursing a knee injury.
+A starter in 2015, Laércio spent the entire 2016 season out nursing a knee injury.

 Caxias

-On 12 December 2016, Laércio Soldá was presented at Caxias.
+On 12 December 2016, Laércio was presented at Caxias.
 The following 15 July, he was loaned to Boa Esporte in the Série B until the end of the year, but featured rarely for the side.

-Upon returning, Laércio Soldá was initially a backup option until the 2020 season, where he established himself as a first-choice as his side finished second in the Gauchão.
+Upon returning, Laércio was initially a backup option until the 2020 season, where he established himself as a first-choice as his side finished second in the Gauchão.
 He was also named the Man of the Match in the Final against Grêmio.

-On 8 September 2020, Laércio Soldá terminated his contract with Caxias.
+On 8 September 2020, Laércio terminated his contract with Caxias.

 Santos

-In September 2020, shortly after leaving Caxias, Laércio Soldá started training with Santos, but was unable to sign a contract due to the club's transfer ban.
+In September 2020, shortly after leaving Caxias, Laércio started training with Santos, but was unable to sign a contract due to the club's transfer ban.
 On 9 October, once the ban was lifted, he signed a contract with the club until December 2021.

-Laércio Soldá made his Peixe – and Série A – debut on 11 October 2020, replacing Felipe Jonatan in a 2–1 home win against Grêmio.
+Laércio made his Peixe – and Série A – debut on 11 October 2020, replacing Felipe Jonatan in a 2–1 home win against Grêmio.
 He scored his first goal for the club on 16 December, netting his side's fourth in a 4–1 Copa Libertadores home routing of the same opponent; it was also his debut in the competition.

-Chapecoense
+Later career

-On 1 April 2021, Laércio Soldá signed a contract with fellow first division side Chapecoense until December 2022.
+On 1 April 2021, Laércio signed a contract with fellow first division side Chapecoense until December 2022.
+The following 3 February, he joined Santo André.

+On 29 June 2022, after just one match for Ramalhão, Laércio moved abroad for the first time in his career and signed for Thai League 1 side Sukhothai.
+He left the club in 2024, and subsequently retired.